nibblesnbits/my-portfolio/conv/book.md

 To the memory of a place that still knew her name, even if she couldn’t carry it.

 A chime above the fountain rang once, sharp and wrong, like a voice out of tune.
 Vel’s ears twitched.
-She didn’t move—not yet—but her claws flexed against the stone.

-Tomorrow, she’d find that sound.
+It was the kind of sound she’d heard before—

+but only in places she’d promised herself never to return to.

 # Chapter 3: *Things Unsaid*

-Morning arrived softer than usual.

-Not that Elsebeneath mornings ever came with certainty—but this one turned like a page someone loved too much to leave closed.
+Morning arrived softly—like a page someone loved too much to leave unread again.

-Sam walked alone.
+Sam walked alone, the cobblestones gently leaning with his step.

 He had a scarf made of stitched together neckties wrapped around his neck, flowing back in a gentle breeze that told him exactly where the best bread in town was today.
 He hummed as he walked.
 Something tuneless but content.
-A little melody that had followed him from a dream and hadn’t quite let go.

 Chimes whispered above him, strung from corners and doorways like polite ghosts.
 Some rang clear and bright, others sighed low and slow—half-memories of lullabies.
 A few didn’t sound at all, but shimmered like they wanted to.